-Semiconductors are materials which have a conductivity between conductors (generally metals), which has full conductivity, and nonconductors or insulators (such as most ceramics), which has negligible conductivity.
+Semiconductors are materials which have conductors (generally metals), and nonconductors or insulators (such as most ceramics), which have negligible conductivity.
 The conductivity of a semiconductor material may be altered in useful ways by the deliberate, controlled introduction of impurities into the crystal structure of the material to modulate its electrical, optical and structural properties.
 This process is known as "doping".

 Silicon (Si) is traditionally the most common semiconductor material.
-However, Si-based systems have proven to perform inadequately.
-We described the applications where Si-based systems perform inadequately as the premium power switching device market, which was \$571 million in 2018 and is projected to pass \$5 billion by 20293.
+However, Si-based systems have proven to perform inadequately in high-power conversion applications.
+We described the applications where Si-based systems perform inadequately as the premium power switching device market, which was \$571 million in 2018 and is projected to pass \$5 billion by 2029.
 This growth is largely driven by the rapid adoption of electric vehicles (EV) and hybrid electric vehicles (HEV) and the growing number of installations of renewables such as solar and wind power as well as increased demand for more efficient industrial motor drives.

-The premium power switching device market is currently dominated by the semiconductor material silicon carbide (SiC).
+The premium power switching device market is currently being pursued by the semiconductor material silicon carbide (SiC).
 GaN-based systems outperform Si and SiC based systems in every way due to the superior material properties of GaN.
-However, GaN devices have, to-date proven difficult to process using standard semiconductor processing methods that are used to create Si and SiC based devices.
+However, today's commercially available GaN devices are built in a way that is only useful in lower voltage applications.
+This is because to date, it has been proven difficult to process GaN using standard semiconductor processing methods which would allow for higher voltages.
 While GaN can be implanted with ions through doping process like any other semiconductor, unlike Si or SiC, the temperature required to activate the ions in GaN destroys the crystal, making implant and activate scheme impractical in the GaN material.
 The Company has developed proprietary technology that allows activation of dopants in the GaN.
 This proprietary technology allows GaN to be processed in a manner that for the first time makes high voltage GaN power switching devices viably manufacturable.

-The Company expects that its GaN power products will completely overlap the current market for SiC power switching market.
+Because the Company has invented an approach to allow GaN power switches to compete at voltages currently served by SiC and Si, the Company expects that its GaN power products will completely overlap the current market for SiC power switching market.
 Furthermore, the Company expects that its GaN power products will exceed switching speeds and operating voltages currently attainable reliably with SiC.